czi-catalystproject/hub-champion-training/episodes/transfer_data.md

 If you wish to review the GitHub App settings, then you can locate your organization's installed apps at `https://github.com/organizations/<your-org-name>/settings/installations`.
 :::

-::::{dropdown} Exercise: Push GitHub code
+::::{admonition} Exercise: Push GitHub code
-:open:
+:class: exercise

 You use the Git JupyterLab extension to push code to a remote repository on GitHub and the following box opens: